Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

 #### Binary Chop / Binary Search
 If you find yourself looking at a very long stack trace do the binary chop / binary search to find the offending call.
 Cut the stack in half and check the lower half, is the offending call in here?
 No?
 The move to the upper half, rinse and repeat.

+# Chapter 4

+## Design by Contract (DBC)

+- Powerful principal where the author of a function states very clearly what they can promise IFF they receive input matching a specific criteria.

+- As a trivial example when writing a square root function you could have the contract allow negative numbers and return imaginary solutions or you could be more strict and say only non-negative numbers are accepted and in return you promise a correct non-negative solution.

+### Components of DBC

+- Preconditions: What does the code require to be true of the input in order to provide a meaningful output?

+- Postconditions: What output is promised to the user?
+What state of the world is guaranteed at the end of the routine?

+- Class Invariants: This condition is always true from the perspective of the caller.
+What things are promised to remain constant when the function is entered and exited?
+In the middle of computation this invariant can change but by the time control returns to the caller of the function the invariant must hold true once again.

+# Chapter 5

+### Decoupling
+- Decoupled code is easier to change, harder to break.
+- Code reuse should not be a goal as much as the process of thinking that allows code to be reusable.
+Code reuse happens when interfaces are clearly defined and decoupled from the rest of the code.

+ ### Things to Avoid
+  - Train Wrecks: Avoid writing code that is a chain of function calls where any of the calls can easily change.
+  - Globalization creates large scale coupling of any components that depend on global variables or singletons.
+  - Inheritance: Subclassing is dangerous, use interfaces / protocols and mix-ins instead.

+  ### Don’t Chain Method calls
+  Unless the methods are very unlikely to change like `map`, `filter`, `reduce` chaining method calls together is a ticking time bomb for maintenance.
+  Eventually someone is going to change one of those methods and it might not be as obvious to cause a compilation error.
+  Its entirely possible that the behavior of one or more of the methods being chained will change over time and when it does it will no longer behave in a way that methods being called down stream are expecting it to resulting in no warnings or errors from the compiler but undefined and strange program behavior.

+  ### The evils of Globalization

+ - Adding a global variable is as if every single function in your application gains an additional parameter but it is even worse than that!
+Unlike a parameter, a global variable is not visible in the function signature so even after removing the global it is difficult to quickly track down which code has been dependent on it.

+ - A change to a global requires a change to all the code through out the code base that relied on it.

+ ### Its important enough to be global, wrap it up!

+ Globalization is not only about using global variables, any data that is shared between modules is global be it a database, an API, Configuration etc.
+ This is not always a bad thing because there are sometimes not many alternatives but make sure that you wrap the global resource in some kind of code that can control access to it and that nothing is touching the global data directly.

+### Transforming Programming

+> If you can’t describe what you are doing as a process, you don’t know what you’re doing.
+> - W. Edwards Deming, (attr)
+> (David, Thomas; Hunt Andrew.
+The Pragmatic Programmer (p.
+234).
+Pearson Education.
+Kindle Edition.

+A great mental tool for software design is to think of everything as a transformation.
+Break any process down into steps taking an input and then producing an output that becomes the input for the next function.
+Everything is just a sub task of the larger task of transforming input such as touches from the user into a desired result i.e a payment transaction.

+ - Don’t hoard state, pass it around.
+This pillar of functional programming leads to some amazingly stable code, every function in the pipeline gets a copy or reference of the data that is at the very least promised to be atomic.

+ - Model transformations with something similar to the `|>` pipe left operator where it is simple and easy to trace the input and output between functions in series.
+Even if the language you use does not support pipe-left like operators you can still clearly break the result of one operation between different lines passing it as a constant to the next.

+### ...TO BE CONTINUED